High-Pressure Injection WoundsSkip to the navigation

 - The speed and pressure settings of the equipment.
 Higher pressures cause more fluid to be injected.

 - The site of injury.
-The left hand (or nondominant hand) is twice as likely to be involved than the right hand.
+The hand that you use most often for tasks like writing or brushing teeth is called your dominant hand.
+Your other hand is called your nondominant hand.
+Your nondominant hand is twice as likely to be involved in a high-pressure injection injury than your dominant hand.
 The thumb and first two fingers are most likely to be injured.

 - The interval between the time of the injury and the time of treatment.

 - The spread of the injected substance into other tissues.